Norfolk school classroom

 DissDiss JuniorDiss High SchoolGood

-Wymondham College: One of only a handful of state boarding schools in England.
+Wymondham College: One of around 36 state boarding schools in England, and the largest by boarder numbers.
 Students from across Norfolk can apply.
-Boarders pay a fraction of private school fees (currently around £14,000/year), and the academic results consistently rank among the best in the county.
+Boarders pay a fraction of private school fees (£15,750 to £17,550 per year in 2025/26, rising to £16,950 to £18,825 from September 2026), and the academic results rank among the best in the county.
 Day places are also available but heavily oversubscribed.

 Private Schools in Norfolk